Common CV Mistakes That Get You Rejected

 3. Including too much unnecessary or irrelevant information

-Loading your CV with every job you’ve ever had, hobbies, personal details (such as marital status, religion, or full ID number), or unrelated achievements makes it harder for recruiters to find what actually matters.
+Loading your CV with every job you’ve ever had, hobbies, personal details, or unrelated achievements makes it harder for recruiters to find what actually matters.

 In South Africa, it is increasingly recommended to keep personal information minimal for fairness and data protection reasons.
-Avoid including photos unless the job specifically asks for one (e.g., modelling or acting roles).
+Avoid including photos unless the job specifically asks for one.

 4. Making your CV too long

-A CV that stretches beyond two pages (or one page for entry-level or recent graduates) often gets skimmed or ignored.
+A CV that stretches beyond two pages often gets skimmed or ignored.
 Busy recruiters simply do not have time to read long documents.

 5. Poor formatting and layout

-Inconsistent fonts, weird spacing, tiny text, multiple columns, or flashy graphics can make your CV difficult or impossible to read—especially when processed by ATS software.
+Inconsistent fonts, weird spacing, tiny text, multiple columns, or flashy graphics can make your CV difficult or impossible to read.

 6. Missing or incorrect contact details

-If your phone number, email address, or LinkedIn profile is missing, outdated, or contains a typo, employers cannot contact you even if they like your CV.
+If your phone number, email address, or LinkedIn profile is missing, outdated, or incorrect, employers cannot contact you.

-Fix it: Place your contact information clearly at the top.
-Double-check every digit and character.
-Include a professional LinkedIn URL if you have one.
+Fix it: Place your contact information clearly at the top and double-check everything.

 7. Using an unprofessional email address